Dyrem2/ReignsProject/README.md

 # ReignsProject
-This is an amatour prooject so don't bother if you get there
+This is an amatour project so don't bother if you get there